adrian-v-m/k8s_training/prima_mente_assignment/Prima_Mente_MLOps_Platform.md

 5. **Background sync** - Side-car container copies new checkpoints to CephFS every 10 min, then to `gs://checkpoints/<run-id>/` (GCS).

-6. **Fault Tolerance** - Independent trials minimize fault impact; failed trials are automatically retried by Katib with configurable `maxFailedTrialCount`.
+6. **Fault Tolerance** - Independent trials minimise fault impact; failed trials are automatically retried by Katib with configurable `maxFailedTrialCount`.

 7. **Completion** - Katib returns best hyperparameter set; pipeline can optionally retrain the best configuration on more GPUs.